javiereliomedina/Dk_migr_app/README.md

 # Description

-Code for the Shiny app for evaluating the distribution of immigrants and their descendants by country of origin in Denmark ([link](https://javierelio.shinyapps.io/DK_migr_app/)).
+Shiny app for evaluating the distribution of immigrants and their descendants by country of origin in Denmark ([link](https://javierelio.shinyapps.io/DK_migr_app/)).